 AI Act and Professional Services: Compliance for German Consultancies

 Professional services firms—consultancies, accounting firms, advisory practices—are adopting AI enthusiastically.
 Research automation, document analysis, data processing, client insights.
-Most of this is low risk under the AI Act.
+Most of this is low risk under the EU AI Act compliance overview.

 But professional responsibility adds a layer that purely commercial businesses don’t face.